Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CODE_OF_CONDUCT.md

 ## 9. Contact info

 Feel Free TO Contact Me VIA Email, And On Slack!
+(NOTE: SLACK IS NOT YET CREATED!)

 larsoncarter@blazermail.net